kinecosystem/kin-sdk-android/kin-backup-and-restore/README.md

 ## Sample App Code

-The `backup-and-restore-sample` app covers the entire functionality of `kin-backup-and-restore` and serves as a detailed example of how to use the library.
+The `kin-backup-and-restore-sample` app covers the entire functionality of `kin-backup-and-restore` and serves as a detailed example of how to use the library.

-The sample app source code can be found [here](https://github.com/kinecosystem/kin-sdk-android/tree/master/kin-backup-and-restore/backup-and-restore-sample/).
+The sample app source code can be found [here](https://github.com/kinecosystem/kin-sdk-android/tree/master/kin-backup-and-restore/kin-backup-and-restore-sample/).